thewca/wca-regulations/wca-guidelines.md

 - 2c+) [ADDITION] First-time competitors should register using their legal name.
 They may register using a reasonable nickname, at the discretion of the WCA Delegate.
 - 2c++) [ADDITION] Competitors must not provide intentionally misleading information, and returning competitors should provide information consistent with past information (e.g. exact name and WCA ID).
 - 2d+) [ADDITION] Date of birth and contact information should be especially secured.
-- 2d++) [RECOMMENDATION] If a third party (e.g. journalist) asks the organisation team to be put in contact with any competitor(s), the competitor(s) should first be asked for consent.
+- 2d++) [RECOMMENDATION] If a third party (e.g. journalist) asks the organization team to be put in contact with any competitor(s), the competitor(s) should first be asked for consent.
 - 2h+) [CLARIFICATION] Competitors may be barefoot for Solving With Feet.
 - 2j2+) [EXAMPLE] For example, if a competitor is disqualified from an event for failing to show up for the final round, their results from earlier rounds remain valid.
 - 2s+) [REMINDER] Special accommodations must be noted in the Delegate Report.